rogervinas/top-5-server-side-kotlin-frameworks-2022/springboot-app/README.md

 You can check the documentation at [Spring Vault](https://spring.io/projects/spring-vault).

-### Testing the controller
+### Testing the endpoint

-We can test the controller with a "slice test", meaning only the parts needed by the controller will be started:
+We can test the endpoint with a "slice test", meaning only the parts needed by the controller will be started:
 ```kotlin
 @WebFluxTest
 @TestPropertySource(properties = [